Day 11, August 21st, Signal CG to Old Fort Point. 18.4 km, 64 m elevation gain, 963 m elevation loss, 4 hrs 42 min (Segment 28).

 I had a lovely conversation with a retired long time Jasper resident.
 He came by bench where we were relaxing and asked if we had seen a great white shark in the river.
 I am guessing he catches people off guard with that question but I have a warped sense of humour so I came back with a snappy reply which he enjoyed.
 We must have talked for 30 plus minutes.
 He was a long time millwright at Banff Park Lodge and had emigrated from England to Jasper as a young man and was now enjoying the retired life.

-I do not have an end of hike video but I feel the last photo of Emily looking out across the Athabasca River at Cairngorm Mountain says it all.
+I do not have an end of hike video but I feel the last photo of Micah looking out across the Athabasca River at Cairngorm Mountain says it all.